Rangers captain, James Tavernier, takes a lot of criticism from the fans.

 At the end of last month, he was Captain Fantastic, after an outstanding Old Firm display.

-According to reports this week,
+According to reports this week, a deal to bring Matt Polster, to Ibrox, is imminent.

 During Friday’s press conference, Steven Gerrard confirmed the USA international had been granted a work permit.